Attempts One and Two

 Section of the Port de Soller to Soller Route – 4.5 miles

-This walk took us from the north of the port around the back of a hill to enter the port on the south side.
-It forms part of the Port to Soller to Soller walking route and was signposted all the way.
+This walk starts in the north of the port.
+It circles around the back of a hill, ending up on the south side of the bay.
+It forms part of the Port de Soller to Soller walking route and was signposted all the way.

-Having left the buildings of the port behind, we entered the welcome shade of a wood of pine and Holm oak, criss-crossed with dry irrigation channels and with that lovely warm pine scent.
-There was a small bit of up as the views to the mountains opened up.
+Having left the buildings of the port behind, we entered the welcome shade of a pine and Holm oak wood.
+Dry irrigation channels cross-crossed the track and warm pine scented the air.
+There was a small bit of up as the views towards the mountains opened up.

-From the woods, we walked through an area of cultivation – lemon and olive trees and so many cute cottages.
-A short section of main road, then we joined onto the GR221 back into the southern side of the port.
+Beyond the woods, we passed through an area of cultivation with lemon and olive trees and so many cute cottages.
+Then, after a short section on the main road, we concluded the walk by taking the GR221 back to the seafront.

 29th June: Cala Deia to Puetro de Soller – 4nm